PennyHow/PyTrx/PyTrx/README.md

 <h3>Permissions and acknowledgements</h3>

 PyTrx was initially developed and released as part of the  <a href="https://www.researchinsvalbard.no/project/20000000-0000-0000-0000-000000007037/project-info"> CRIOS (Calving Rates and Impact on Sea Level</a> project.
-PyTrx's continued development and maintenance is funded by an <a href="https://eo4society.esa.int/projects/griml/">ESA Living Planet Fellowship</a>.<br><br>
+PyTrx's continued development and maintenance is funded by an <a href="https://eo4society.esa.int/projects/griml/">ESA Living Planet Fellowship</a>.<br>

 Parts of the <b>georectification functions</b> in the PyTrx toolbox were inspired and translated from <a href="http://imgraft.glaciology.net/">ImGRAFT</a>, a photogrammetry toolbox for Matlab (<a href="https://www.geosci-instrum-method-data-syst.net/4/23/2015/gi-4-23-2015.pdf">Messerli and Grinsted, 2015</a>).
-Where possible, ImGRAFT has been credited for in the corresponding PyTrx scripts (primarily some passages in the CamEnv.py script) and cited in relevant PyTrx publications. <br><br>
+Where possible, ImGRAFT has been credited for in the corresponding PyTrx scripts (primarily some passages in the CamEnv.py script) and cited in relevant PyTrx publications. <br>

-See PyTrx's <a href="https://pytrx.readthedocs.io/en/latest/Links.html">readthedocs</a> for full acknowledgements and permissions.
+See PyTrx's <a href="https://pytrx.readthedocs.io/en/latest/Links.html">readthedocs</a> for all permissions and acknowledgements.

 <hr>